thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

 ## Translation editing

-Translation can be configured in two ways: basic and advanced:
+Translation can be configured using either basic or advanced approach:
-- Within the "Basic" tab, you can [manually add new term keys](#editing-translation-using-basic-mode) or edit translations for existing ones;
+- Within the "Basic" tab, you can [manually add new term keys](#translation-editing-using-basic-mode) or edit translations for existing ones;
-- In the "Advanced" tab, you can [upload a translation language file in JSON format](#editing-translation-using-advanced-mode).
+- In the "Advanced" tab, you can [upload a translation language file in JSON format](#translation-editing-using-advanced-mode).

 ### Translation editing using basic mode